LEADERSHIP

 Jerry provides strategic oversight and collaborative leadership for all of Nteligen®‘s financial and accounting functions.
 He is also Nteligen®‘s contact for the government auditing agencies DCAA and DFAS, as well as the IRS.

-His educational experience is uniquely diverse, with an undergraduate degree in Biology from Frostburg State University, a master’s degree in Secondary Science Education from Towson University, and MBA from Frostburg State University.
+His educational experience is uniquely diverse, with an undergraduate degree in Biology from Frostburg State University, a master’s degree in Secondary Science Education from Towson University, and an MBA from Frostburg State University.

 Outside work, Jerry enjoys spending time with his family, his trusted canine companion, and time relaxing while communing with Nature.
 He considers himself an amateur naturalist and a botanical enthusiast and spends as much time outdoors as possible, exploring and appreciating everything Nature offers.
 He also enjoys audiobooks while commuting to and from work, with biographical, detective, and spy novels topping his list of favorites.